gitter-badger/maxwell/README.md

-Maxwell is a media tracking tool.
-A simple tool to allow you to detail you watching media consumption.
+Maxwell is a media tracking tool which allows you to detail your media consumption.

 > **The Chief**: Can we put a pen in this, please... and go back to Max's extraordinary detailed report?
 >